 3. Conduct online surveys and get answers

-Google Forms and Survey Monkey are the most popular online tools that allow you to enter questions, gather answers, and view statistics.
+Conducting Google Forms and Survey Monkey surveys are the most popular digital marketing research methods that allow you to enter questions, gather answers, and view statistics.

 You can post the survey across your social media accounts, on your website, in Facebook groups, and ask users to fill in.
 You can also agree with third-party websites that have a relevant audience and ask them to distribute your survey through their website, email list, etc.